aria-ml/dataeval/README.md

 The difference between a great dataset and a poor dataset can have drastic consequences on AI model performance.
-Data collected in the wild is noisy, often imbalanced, and doesn't always cover the entire spectrum of conditions need for deployment.
+Data collected in the wild is noisy, often imbalanced, and doesn't always cover the entire spectrum of conditions needed for deployment.
 DataEval provides AI practitioners with a library of rigorous, algorithm-backed metrics for performance estimation, bias analysis, dataset cleaning and assessment, and data distribution shifts.
 Throughout all stages of the machine learning lifecycle -- from initial data collection